 If you chose to travel, you should be aware of these significant risks and have security measures and contingency plans in place.
 You should also check to see if your travel insurance covers you for all parts of the country to which you will be travelling.

 For this level, Australian officials usually cannot travel to these areas without having first undertaken a detailed security risk assessment and if necessary adopting specific mitigation measures.

 Level 4 – Do not travel

-The security situation is extremely dangerous.
-This may be due to a very high threat of terrorist attack, widespread armed conflict and or dangerous levels of violent crime.
+This level means that the security situation is extremely dangerous.
+This may be due to a high threat of terrorist attack, ongoing armed conflict or critical levels of violent crime.

-How current is the information?
+How current is the advisory?

 How will I know when the travel advice has changed?

 If you subscribe to travel advice for the destination/s you will be visiting, you will receive alerts to your email address each time the travel advisory is reissued.